m4r35n357/VisualOptimizers/README.md

 There are currently three candidate algorithms included, each with an interactive OpenGL visualizer:

 * Nelder-Mead - includes a "multi-run" bulk mode for global optimization, uses dual simplexes in OpenGL
-* Optimization by Cut - two algorithm strategies
+* Optimization by Cut

-Presented for application in global optimization in up to 16 dimensions for the "particle-based" algorithms, with extension up to 64 dimensions for Nelder-Mead.
+* Random Optimization

-Additionally there is a "random" optimizer (with no OpenGL visualization) to use as a base-line for comparisons.
+Suitable for application in global optimization in up to 16 dimensions for the cut algorithm, with extension up to 64 dimensions for "bulk-mode" Nelder-Mead.

 ## Pure c99 (plus optional 3D OpenGL visualization)